 What are twin block braces?

 Twin block braces are a type of functional appliance that is removable.
 They will gradually straighten your teeth and align your bite by working on both the upper and lower jaws at the same time.
 The appliance is made up of two removable braces that must be worn together so that they can work correctly.

 The twin block appliance works by persuading the lower jaw to sit further forward.
 When both the upper and lower braces are worn, your jaws will only close in the desired position.
 Over time, this constant pressure should gradually align your bite and encourage your jaw to grow into that position naturally.

 The twin blocks only fit together in a certain position so that your lower jaw is sat slightly forward encouraging it into a better position.
 Orthodontist Dr Gareth Williams explains how twin block braces work in the following video:

 How long is the treatment time for twin block braces?

 The treatment time with twin block braces shouldn't last any longer than 12 months.
 They will then usually be followed by an additional braces treatment time of between 18 and 24 months with fixed braces.
-If you opt for private treatment then you will have the option of metal, ceramic or self-ligating braces after your orthodontic appliance has corrected your bite.

 How long does it take to adjust to wearing twin blocks?